Judgment Day (short story): Reception

 "Judgment Day," described by one reviewer as "the ultimate Revenge story," is a departure from de Camp's usually light and breezy work, a "disturbing story" both popular on initial publication and "presag[ing] by some forty-five plus years the Columbine High School massacre" and similar incidents.
 Another commenter has seen parallels in its scenario to the dilemma of present-day software engineers uncovering security holes in software programs, in which publicizing the problem could encourage both speedier patching and hacker exploitation.

 P. Schuyler Miller noted that "[t]he scientist of 'Judgment Day,' who judges mankind as it has judged him, lives not very far away."
 Avram Davidson, who had grown disappointed with de Camp's short stories on the grounds that they played great ideas for laughs, found this tale of "an embittered scientist who—with good reason—hates the whole human race" the "sole exception ... it is so authentic-sounding that one could scream."

+Relation to other works

+De Camp also featured negative consequences of juvenile delinquency in other stories of this period.
+He dealt with the theme of teens disrupting interplanetary relations in "Let's Have Fun" (1957), in which the delinquents endanger the young of aliens, and "The Egg" (1956), in which youngsters are endangered by alien offspring rather than vice versa.